Understanding multi-layered transmission matrices: Spectra coverage in the weakly scattering case

-For thick samples the number of layers required to accurately fit a transmission matrix, as predicted by \equref{eq:opt-sampling}, may be very high.
-In many practical applications we may actually want to approximate our transmission matrices with fewer layers, at the price of some reconstruction error.
-Our goal is to understand how the reconstruction error is scaled as a function of the number of layers, or as a function of the spacing between them.
+We start our derivation by considering a weakly scattering volume, expanding the analysis in Sec.~4 of the main paper.
+Our goal is to understand how the reconstruction error is scaled as a function of the number of fitted layers.